Menu

 Some of these poor choices may not cause immediate damages, but it is best to avoid a potential situation by avoiding them.
 For example, hot pans are not known for damaging granite but have the potential to result in irreversible discoloration of your stone.

-Polishing Your Granite
+Professional Polishing and Sealing for Your Granite

 how to polish kitchen granite countertops